sdsc-hpc-training-org/basic_skills/basic_linux_skills/README.md

 ### Copying directories

 A common task in computing is to work with examples and collaborator files.
 Suppose we want to copy the contents of another directory to our local directory.
 On Comet, there is a large suite of applications that you can work with.
 In this example, we will copy the GPU application folder.
-Suppose you are interested in working with one of the files or directories in the /share/apps/examples/ directory.
+We will copy files from the HPCT user training directory.

 First, we will make a folder to hold comet examples and then `cd` into that new directory.
 This is done using the `mkdir` command:
 ```